 Secondary shed, gable, and hip roof types may be combined with any main or secondary roof type.

-- Combining mansard roofs with any roof form other than a secondary shed or hip is discouraged.
-Any such additions should not extend above the mansard eave line. - Secondary gambrel roofs should be combined with main gambrel roofs and/or main gable roofs.
+Combining mansard roofs with any roof form other than a secondary shed or hip is discouraged.
+Any such additions should not extend above the mansard eave line.

 Hip-roofed Addition to Mansard-roofed Building